-While the assumption $\mathbf{I}$ of our framework is formulated in a much more general manner, and is a priori independent of quantum features such as incompatible measurements, collapse and non-locality, when applied to the FR scenario, it captures the features of these previously noted assumptions.
-Aaronson's assumption is reflected in our framework by noting that the four possible settings $(x_1,x_2)\in\{(0,0),(0,1),(1,0),(1,1)\}$ for the FR protocol are in one-to-one correspondence with the four possible measurement contexts (i.e., sets of compatible measurements) of a bipartite Bell experiment with binary choice of measurements on each side, this correspondence is explained in \cref{appendix: Hardy} where we discuss the relation between FR's protocol and Hardy's proof regarding (Bell) non-locality without inequalities.
-The settings also tell us whether or not we have ``collapsed'' the state of an agents' system and memory (or rest of the lab) by applying a projector corresponding to their outcome, and provide a way to formalise Araujo's assumption.
-We have also seen that in the FR scenario, the prediction $P(w=\textup{fail}|r=\textup{tails},(x_1,x_2))$ does depend on the setting $x_2$ of $\textup{F}$.
-This is analogous to the property that Healey calls intervention sensitivity.
+While the assumption \hyperref[def: I_assump]{$\mathbf{I}$} of our framework is formulated in a much more general manner, and is a priori independent of quantum features such as incompatible measurements and non-locality, when applied to the FR scenario, it captures the features of these previously noted assumptions.
+Aaronson's assumption is reflected in our framework by noting that the four possible settings $(x_1,x_2)\in\{(0,0),(0,1),(1,0),(1,1)\}$ for the FR protocol are in one-to-one correspondence with the four possible measurement contexts (i.e., sets of compatible measurements) of a bipartite Bell experiment with binary choice of measurements on each side, this correspondence is explained in \Cref{appendix: Hardy} where we discuss the relation between FR's protocol and Hardy's proof regarding (Bell) non-locality without inequalities.